saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Using_R.md

 * [x] Identify how it’s organized.
   - Once the data is downloaded, I'll load it into RStudio and inspect the structure of the dataset.
 Look for the number of rows and columns, and understand what each column represents.
 In this case the all trip data is in comma-delimited (.CSV) format.
 Column names "ride_id", "rideable_type", "started_at", "ended_at", "start_station_name", "start_station_id", "end_station_name", "end_station_id", "start_lat", "start_lng", "end_lat", "end_lng", "member_casual" (Total 13 column)
 * [x] Sort and filter the data.
-  - Based on the size of the dataset, the data used for this analysis will be from the latest 12 months.
+  - Based on the size of the dataset, the data used for this analysis will be for 2022 (Jan-Dec).
 * [x] Determine the credibility of the data.
   - This data is provided by Motivate International Inc, so it should be reliable.
 Note that because of privacy considerations, the data does not include personally identifiable information.
 Therefore, some analyses (like connecting pass purchases to credit card numbers) will not be possible.
   -